Commonwealth: Seven things you might not know

 It's not a hereditary role, although the Prince of Wales is widely expected to take it up when he becomes king.

+The organisation is run from its headquarters in London by its secretary-general, currently Baroness Scotland.
+She is seeking a second term in office despite facing criticism from some member states over her performance.

-The founding Commonwealth members were Australia, Canada, India, New Zealand, Pakistan, South Africa, Sri Lanka and the United Kingdom.
+The other founding members were Australia, Canada, India, New Zealand, Pakistan, South Africa, and Sri Lanka.

-The Commonwealth Charter was adopted in 2012 - which committed members to the values of democracy, gender equality, sustainable development and international peace and security.
+The Commonwealth Charter was adopted in 2012, and commits members to the values of democracy, gender equality, sustainable development and international peace and security.

-The Commonwealth has been criticised for being a post-colonial club and for having little influence.
+The Commonwealth has been criticised for being a post-colonial club and for having little influence in the modern world.

-Supporters say the benefits which membership brings include developmental support and co-operation on international goals.
+Supporters argue the benefits which membership brings include developmental support and co-operation on international goals.

 7) There's more than one commonwealth

-There's the Commonwealth of Independent States, which was set up in 1991 by Russia and other former members of the Soviet Union.
+There's also the Commonwealth of Independent States, which was set up in 1991 by Russia and other former members of the Soviet Union.

 And don't forget the International Organisation of La Francophonie - a group of French-speaking countries which aims to promote the French language and increase mutual co-operation.